morningred88/AWS/Account_management_notes.md

 ![](/Account_Management_SysOps/Account_Management_images/Create_new_TagOption.png)

+#### How to use TagOptions

+Administrators can associate TagOptions with portfolios and products.
+During a product launch (provisioning), AWS Service Catalog aggregates the associated **portfolio** and **product** TagOptions, and applies them to the provisioned product, as shown in the following diagram.

 ## AWS Billing Alarms

 You can set a billing threshold for a **specified time period**, such as 6 hours or 1 week.